by Jeanette Bidne

 3. What acts of God’s grace and love have you experienced this week?
 How can you share a cup of cold water, Christ’s love and message to others?

 God of Welcome, you promise abundant life in this world and eternal life to us as a gift.
 Help us to embody Christ, not in search of a reward, but that we may receive, give and see your presence in our daily lives.
 Amen.

-The Rev. Jeanette Bidne serves Esther Lutheran Church of Parkers Prairie, Minn.
-She is a wife, scrapbooker, crafter and interested in helping people connect Scripture to daily life.
-She also enjoys a good cup of coffee.
+The Rev. Dr. Jeanette Bidne serves Trinity Lutheran Church of Blue Earth, Minn.
+She is a wife, new mom, scrapbooker, crafter and interested in helping people connect Scripture to daily life.
+She continues to enjoy a good cup of coffee.